Rahulbaran/node-api/README.md

 # node-api

-It is a simple node API created using vanilla NodeJS🧑
+It is a simple node API which has been created using vanilla NodeJS🧑